Today we have a guest post about the Weight Watchers Momentum Plan and a Crock-Pot Black Bean Chili Recipe.

 Plus, the portion size is pretty darn big, and when it comes to eating, I'm all about quantity!

-Also, feel free to add more or less spices as you desire.
+Also, feel free to add more or less spices to your crockpot as you desire.
 Some people like spicy.
 Others not so much.

 If you are a Weight Watcher and are looking for a fantastic Momentum recipe to help kick start your new way of eating, give this chili recipe a try.
 It's a dish your whole family will enjoy!